 Your flight is booked, your hotel is confirmed, now you’re not sure how much cash to budget for when you arrive in New York City.
 What will I want to buy?
 What extra activities like museums and shows will I want to do?
 How much does a meal really cost?
-Below are some tips and information on planning your budget for when you get there.
+Below are some tips and information on budgeting while visiting New York City.

 I always remind myself when traveling that meals are going to cost more than what I’m used to.
 I’m also more likely to splurge on a meal when traveling, like trying a fancy steakhouse, seafood, or cuisine I’ve never had.
 For New York, that is no exception.
 How do I “alleviate the pain” of the higher cost?
 Simple.
 Only one to two meals a day.
 I have a small meal/snack for breakfast from Starbucks or a nearby corner bakery.
 Then do one or two bigger meals throughout the day.
 On one meal days, I’ll usually find a snack around lunch/in the evening depending on when I’m planning for the more expensive meal.